ComNets-Bremen/NAVEL/prototypes/Food-Safety-Prototype/README.md

 # Food Safety Prototype

 The Food Safety Prototype demonstrates how the resources available at the FAB Lab can be used to develop a solution for a specific use case.
 The use case relates to transporting meat or milk safely in Cameroon.
-This README provides details of the scenario, the hardware used and the code of the protype.
-The following locations have furrther details.
+This README provides the details of the scenario, the hardware used and the code of the prototype.
+The following locations have further details.

 - [Design](./design/) - Contains the flow charts of the prograsm logic, pin assignments, etc.
 - [Program code](./code/) - Contains the program code of the prototype